Setting up ChatLab for GDPR compliance

 • Behavior: Block execution until consent is granted

-Step 2: Declare the widget loader
+Step 2: Declare the loader

 <script>